-$$y{mkt} = \beta_1 (PRO{mt} USE_k) + \beta_2 PRO{mt} + \varphi{mk} + \delta{Kst} + \varepsilon{mkt}$$ (1)
+$$y{mkt} = \beta_1 (INTER{mt} USE_TEC_k) + \beta_2 INTER{mt} + \varphi{mk} + \delta{Kst} + \varepsilon{mkt}$$ (1)

 where m indexes the municipal location, k indexes the (4-digit) industry, t indexes time, K denotes Brazil's 16 broad sectors, and s denotes the 27 states of the country.
-We relate the industry-city task ratios (y{mkt}) to the city-by-time-varying supply-side technological change, the provision of local internet services in a city and year (denoted as PRO{mt}). β_1 , our main coefficient of interest, reports the effects of the supply-side provision of internet services interacted with a time-invariant measure of the industry's technological-intensity (USE_k), or the demand for digital technologies.
-We argue that the arrival of new internet services impacts industries differently depending on whether they require information and communications technology services.
-This interaction serves as our main technology shock.
+We relate the industry-city ability and activity task ratios (y{mkt}) to the city-by-time-varying supply-side technological change, the provision of local internet services in a city and year (denoted as $INTER{mt}$). β_1 , our main coefficient of interest, reports the effect of the supply-side provision of internet services interacted with a time-invariant measure of the industry's technological-intensity (USE_TEC_k), or the demand for digital technology.
+In other words, β_1 reports the impact of digital technology in high-tech industries relative to low-tech industries.
+We argue that the arrival of new internet services affects industries differently depending on whether they require information and communications technology services.
+Following Acemoglu and Autor (2011), as well as much of the evidence from the developed world, we hypothesize that $\beta_1 > 0$, as employers use technology to replace routine activities and manual abilities in jobs, shifting the composition of the workforce toward non-routine and cognitive tasks.

-Equation (1) includes interactive city-industry fixed effects (φ{mk}) to capture time-invariant factors, such as the industry's unobserved underlying productivity or technology, or the city's unobserved level of development, which may influence both the workforce composition, as well as the likelihood of adopting digital technologies.
-Because of this, the coefficient on a separately-included industry-specific tech-intensity variable (USE_k) is unidentified, and this control variable is absorbed into the fixed effects.
-We also include state-sector-specific year dummies (δ{Kst}) to control for the impact of other policy reforms during the period.
-The fact that the internet rollout varied across municipalities and over time, and technology-intensity varies across industries makes it possible to control for municipality-specific, industry-specific, and time-specific effects in this manner to identify the technology shock.
-Together, these will be our base set of controls.
+Equation (1) includes city-industry fixed effects (φ{mk}) to capture time-invariant factors, such as the industry's unobserved underlying productivity or technology, or the city's unobserved level of development, which may influence both the workforce composition, as well as the likelihood of adopting digital technology.
+Because of this, the coefficient on a separatelyincluded industry-specific tech-intensity variable (USE_TEC_k) is unidentified, and this control variable is absorbed into the fixed effects.
+We also include state-sector-year dummies (δ{Kst}) to control for the impact of other policy reforms during the period.17 Together, these will be our base set of controls.